trrei/radix-example-workshop-2/docs/workshop.md

 Scenario

 Your team has just started developing an application that generates secure passwords and displayes it in a web client.
-As the architect of the project loves microservices, he has decided to separate the logic of creating the secure password in an API from displaying the password in a UI.
-After some initial discussion with the architect you have agreed on the OpenAPI specification for the API, but not managed to agreed on which technology to implement the API in.
-The Architect does not care much for UI, so you've settled on ReactJs.
+To get feedback from end users as fast as possible, your team have chosen to do [UI first](https://konstantinpavlov.net/blog/2017/03/07/ui-first-development/) development.
+To facilitate a short feedback loop, continous CI/CD (automate build/deploy) of the application needs to be setup, ending with a public url that users can test.

-To follow best practises your team want to get a feedback loop validating the end product (UI) with the customer asap.
-A continous CI/CD (automate build/deploy) of the application needs to be setup, ...
-You have arknowledge that the API cannot be started on yet, but since the OpenAPI specification has been agreed on, you can start with mocking data.
+An OpenAPI specification has been agreed on with the API team, so we'll begin with mocking data for the UI.
+Radix has been choosen as platform, seemingly perfect for the scenario.

 ### 1.1.1.
 Pre-requisites